Faculdade Cásper Líbero

 Faculdade Cásper Líbero (FCL) or Cásper Líbero College is a private college in São Paulo, Brazil.
 Founded in 1947 by Brazilian journalist Cásper Líbero, it is the oldest journalism school in Latin America.
 The university offers courses on journalism, broadcasting, advertising and public relations.

-Currently it offers courses in advertising, public relations and radio, TV and internet as a complement to the area of social communication, in addition to an interdisciplinary research center, postgraduate programs, and university extension.
-The college occupies four floors of the building where the Cásper Líbero Foundation operates.
-In addition to conventional classrooms, its educational structure is supported by the preservation of the Prof. José Geraldo Veiria library, which has a collection of 49,000 books, 580 periodicals, 4,270 films in an area of 625 m^{2}, in the editing islands equipped with specific audio and video editing software, in the two radio laboratories with acoustic coating, three TV laboratories, digital photo laboratory, photographic laboratory, nine computer laboratories equipped with PC and Apple lines, multi-sports court, Aloysio Biondi Room and the Cásper Líbero Theater.
+It is located in the Gazeta building at 900 Paulista Avenue.

-Faculdade Cásper Líbero also develops postgraduate programs at master's and specialization levels, maintains an interdisciplinary research center and promotes the provision of free and university extension courses.
+Faculdade Cásper Líbero also has postgraduate programs at master's and specialization levels, maintains an interdisciplinary research center and promotes the provision of free and university extension courses.
 Faculdade Cásper Líbero is a leading communications school in Brazil.
 It ranked as the best private communications school in the country on Folha de S. Paulo's University Ranking.

 History

 According to the founder, lawyer, journalist and businessman Cásper Líbero, the first school of Journalism in Brazil, Faculdade Cásper Líbero was founded in 1943, but only started operating in 1947, due to legislative and bureaucratic issues.
 It was the second institution in Latin America to have a journalism course.
 In 1972, it introduced courses on advertising and public relations.
 In 2002, it introduced a broadcasting course.
-The university is located at 900 Paulista Avenue.